asfadmin/thin-egress-app/docs/technical.md

 ### EDL

-The EarthData Login OAUTH service is a requirement for distributing data where user activity tracking and reporting is required.
+The Earthdata Login OAUTH service is a requirement for distributing data where user activity tracking and reporting is required.
 Before deploying TEA, it is important to have access to, or
 [create a new EDL Application](https://urs.earthdata.nasa.gov/apps/new).
-Creating and administrating an EDL Application requires the EDL App Admin role, which must be requested through the feedback modal in the EarthData login header menu.
+Creating and administrating an EDL Application requires the EDL App Admin role, which must be requested through the feedback modal in the Earthdata login header menu.

 ### EDC

-While TEA can be deployed outside of the EarthData Cloud, it is designed and intended to be used within the EarthData Cloud environment.
+While TEA can be deployed outside of the Earthdata Cloud, it is designed and intended to be used within the Earthdata Cloud environment.
 While we assume you'll be deploying to the EDC, we cannot provide assistance in setting up or configuring access to EDC.
 However, when there are steps or considerations that are required for integration into EDC, we will help ensure you have all the